Polymer/koa-node-resolve/README.md

 Middleware for Koa servers that resolves Node package specifiers in standard JS modules to relative paths for use on the web.

-This import uses a _bare module specifier_, which won't currently load natively in browsers (until [import maps](https://www.chromestatus.com/feature/5315286962012160) are available):
+The following import uses a _bare module specifier_, which won't currently load natively in browsers (until [import maps](https://www.chromestatus.com/feature/5315286962012160) are available):

 ```js
 import { foo } from "stuff";